The Professional Standards Authority

 Review of Standards

-The PSA has begun reviewing its Standards of Good Regulation and its Standards for Accredited Registers.
+In early 2025 the PSA launched a consultation and call for evidence, following the review of its Standards of Good Regulation and its Standards for Accredited Registers.

-There is a planned consultation for autumn 2024, where the PSA will engage with stakeholders on factors such as whether there should be one set of standards or if the different sets should align more closely.
-Inclusion of culture and governance as part of the standards will also be considered.
+The consultation focused on whether there should be one set of standards or if the different sets should align more closely.
+Inclusion of culture and governance as part of the standards was also considered.

 Further information